The Truth About Wisdom Teeth

 Signs of Impaction

-Signs of impacted wisdom teeth may include pain or discomfort in the back of the mouth, swelling, redness, and even bad breath due to bacterial buildup around the partially emerged teeth.
+Signs of impacted teeth may include pain or discomfort in the back of the mouth, swelling, redness, and even bad breath due to bacterial buildup around the partially emerged teeth.

 Potential Complications

-If left untreated, impacted wisdom teeth can lead to more severe problems, such as gum disease, dental cysts, and the resorption of neighboring teeth.
+If left untreated, impacted teeth can lead to more severe problems, such as gum disease, dental cysts, and the resorption of neighboring teeth.

 Development of Cysts